runtimeverification/k/pending-documentation.md

 ```

 This can be useful if the user wishes to evaluate a term using a different
 set of rules than normal.
-For example, if the user wants to evaluate a term
-to an rvalue instead of an lvalue.

 ### `result` attribute